gilnam74/vex-sneppet/Python-for-artists.md

 GeoCreator.run()
 ```

-The "New Tool" will appear on the Create shelf which will run our GeoCreator tool.
+The "Geo Creator" tool will appear on the "Create" shelf which will run our GeoCreator tool.
 Congratulations, you just finish building a first custom tool for Houdini!

 One thing we need to notice is that we used hardcoded path to our UI and Python file `C:/temp` which is working fine but it's not the best way to deal with such things.
 If you create your custom tools you probably would like to make flexible, reliable and easy to use in all the projects you might have.
 So next, and it would be a first step for building your own pipeline, you can create a [Houdini Wrapper](#wrapper).